claint76/inivation-docs/Hardware user guides/User_guide_-_Biasing.md

 The *Expert controls* (DVS128) or *Bias Current Control* (DAVIS240) tab of the *Biases / HW Configuration* tab shows how the biases are currently set and allows you to change them.
-On the DAS1, look at the *on-chip biases* tab of the *expert controls* tab.

 ### Simple biases

-The DVS128 and the DAS1 use a design of bias generator with a 24 bit value which controls each current.
+The DVS128 uses a design of bias generator with a 24 bit value which controls each current.
 Here is the control tab for the
 DVS128: